jessegoodier/NGINX-Ansible-Controller-Workshop/2-Workshop_Config_Guide.md

 # Workshop Config Guide

-ssh into your VM using the username nginx and password Nginx1122!
-optional: set your hostname with: sudo hostnamectl set-hostname yourname and sudo reboot

-## Install NGINX Plus:
+## Install NGINX Plus using Ansible:

-1. Change directory into >cd NGINX-Core-AWS-Workshop.
-The certificate files you will need to install NGINX Plus are in this directory.
-Either follow the NGINX Plus install guide <https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/> (or optionally use the cheat script by typing >sh nginx-install-with-njs.sh

-## Install Controler Agent
+1. Change directory into the cloned github repo
+   1. >cd NGINX-Ansible-Controller-Workshop
+2. Look at the playbook to make sure it isn't doing anything fishy, note the host groups that will be targeted (loadbalancers).
+Also view the hosts files to see which host(s) will be updated.
+   1. >cat nginx_plus.yaml
+   2. >cat hosts
+3. Run the Ansible playbook to install NGINX Plus.
+   1. >ansible-playbook nginx_plus.yaml -b -i hosts

+## Open the Controller GUI / Install agent on VM

-2. Navigate to the contoller GUI, ignoring the certificate warning: <https://controller1.ddns.net> (User: nginx@nginx.com and Nginx1122!)
+4. <https://controller1.ddns.net> (User: nginx@nginx.com / Nginx1122!)

-3. Click the upper right NGINX logo and Infrastructure section.
-Copy commands from Graphs>New Instance (on bottom left) to the plus instance.
-Ignore the error about the API path, we will configure that via the GUI.
+5. Click the upper left NGINX logo and Infrastructure section.
+Note that your instance isn't there.
+6. Go back to your ssh session and run the controller agent install playbook.
+   1. nginx_controller_agent_3x.yaml -b -i hosts -e "user_email=nginx@nginx.com user_password=Nginx1122! controller_fqdn=controller1.ddns.net"

 ## Configure Load Balancing Within Controller gui